-Table 2 shows a summary of the results from all six crossvalidation experiments.
-Graphs from the other experiments are in the Supporting Information (Figure S7).
+Table 2 shows a summary of the results from all six cross-validation experiments.
+Graphs from the other experiments are in Appendix B (Figure B7).
 The average case performance of the global and local methods closely mirrors the performances discussed with Figure 6.
-Although a global function was able to, on average, outperform the local method (affine in 1D and second-degree polynomial in 2D), the performance gain is minimal in terms of percent improvement.
+Although a global function was able to, on average, outperform the local method (affine in D and second-degree polynomial in D), the performance gain is minimal in terms of percent improvement.
 All methods perform well, averaging a percent improvement over 95%.
-In line with conclusions from the diesel alignment results, it may be preferable to use Gros' algorithm if very few alignment points are available, affine transformation when more than a few alignment points are available, and polynomial transformation when 30 or more alignment points are available.
+In line with conclusions from the diesel alignment results, it may be preferable to use Gros' algorithm if very few alignment points are available, affine transformation when 30 or more alignment points are available.

-CONCLUSIONS
+4. CONCLUSIONS

 This work indicates that low-degree polynomial transformation functions will, on average, outperform the local alignment method developed by Gros et al., if given a sufficient number of alignment points for a good fit.
 Looking at cross-validation tests run on diesel chromatograms, which were acquired at varying times, the global methods consistently achieve a lower peak RMSE than the local method.
-The cross-validation experiments
+The cross-validation experiments run with the cocoa sample chromatograms, acquired with differing instrument configurations, support this conclusion, although the local algorithm still averaged a percent improvement of over 97% in both dimensions.
+In general, although the third-degree polynomial transformation consistently reaches the lowest minimum RMSE with sufficient fitting (requiring about 55 alignment points), the performance gain over the second-degree polynomial is not significant and may not be worth the extra computational cost.